 About this research

 This research project examines how different approaches to learning, teaching and assessment (LTA) develop students as critical subjects, in curriculum settings that are increasingly defined by digital methods and platforms.
 Critical students think for themselves.
-They are discriminating about what and who they believe, and about what digital tools they adopt.
-They take up positions that may be different to the ones they are offered by the curriculum, by the organisation they are studying in, or by the mainstream of their society.
+They are discriminating about what and who they believe, and about what digital platforms and tools they adopt.
+They take up positions that may be different to the ones they are offered by the curriculum, by the organisation they are studying in, by other people in their networks.

 Digital tools offer new opportunities for students to develop critical skills and positions.
-They might make some kinds of criticism more difficult, and/or more important.
+At the same time, digital media make some kinds of criticism more problematic, while society’s digital turn makes new forms of critique more necessary.
 And different subject areas provide students with different resources for making sense of the digital environment, and of our digital society, economy, and political life.

 A goal of the research is to develop a definition of ‘critical digital capability’, sensitive to different contexts.
 This will be enriched with examples from a wide range of subject areas and settings.